fridgemagnet3/uip/README.md

 `RAINFALL    : 0 MM`\
 `uIP 1.0> `

-Both the little webclient and DNS resolver applications should also work (although they're not currently enabled by default, should just be a case of adjusting the Makefile as needed).
+Both the webclient and DNS resolver applications should also work (although they're not currently enabled by default, should just be a case of adjusting the Makefile as needed).
 The webclient will work with or without the resover enabled (in case of the latter, you need to specify the web server by IP address) and will simply dump out the contents of the requested document.
 Both apps currently use IP addresses and names local to my network so will need changing to work.
 Just be aware that odds are if you try and connect to an external IP, it won't work unless you adjust your router/routing tables to connect to the subnet being used by the TAP interface.

 Any application which uses the [protosockets library](doc/html/a00158.html) (including the simple [hello world](apps/hello-world) example) **won't work properly.** This is because the underlying [protothreads library](doc/html/a00142.html) makes a whacky use of the select() call that is similar to something called the [Duff's device](https://en.wikipedia.org/wiki/Duff%27s_device) which the current incarnation of the CMOC (6809 cross) compiler specifically states it does not support.
 In a nutshell, the state machine used to track the TCP connection state gets repeatedly reset & confusion then rains.

-I also have an early prototype, standalone "network adapter" based around an [ESP32 microcontroller](/esp32-eth-slip-gw) which negates the need to use a Linux box as a gateway.

 ## How to build/run the stack (Xroar emulator)